Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 ### `cpython_sanity` docker images

-To ease working with thread sanitizer in projects that use Python, Numpy, and Scipy, we have create a set of docker images that contain a pre-built Python interpreter and common dependencies that can be tricky to build.
+To ease working with thread sanitizer in projects that use Python, NumPy, and SciPy, we have create a set of docker images that contain a pre-built Python interpreter and common dependencies that can be tricky to build.

 See [the `cpython_sanity`